matkoniecz/quick-beautiful/README.md

 Note that it is not a list of tutorials - I am rather looking for lists of interesting project ideas.
 It is necessary that these projects are doable by beginners (with a help from a tutor or on their own) and give impressive results.

-It may be in any programming, not only Python (though I think that Python is a great first programing language).
+It may be in any programming, not only Python (though I think that Python is a great first programming language).

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)
 * [Let's Learn Python!](http://www.letslearnpython.com/)